USDA-ARS-GBRU/GuideMaker/README.md

 ## About us

-Guidemaker was developed by the USDA Agricultural Research Service, Genomics and Bioinformatics Research Unit group in Gainesville, FL led by Adam Rivers.
+GuideMaker was developed by the USDA Agricultural Research Service, Genomics and Bioinformatics Research Unit group in Gainesville, FL led by Adam Rivers.
 Check out our other work at https://tinyecology.com.